A Frustratingly Easy Approach for Entity and Relation Extraction: Experiments

+\paragraph{Datasets} We evaluate our approach on three popular end-to-end relation extraction datasets: ACE05\footnote{\url{catalog.ldc.upenn.edu/LDC2006T06}}, ACE04\footnote{\url{catalog.ldc.upenn.edu/LDC2005T09}}, and SciERC~\cite{luan2018multi}.
+Table~\ref{tab:data_stats} shows the data statistics of each dataset.
+The ACE05 and ACE04 datasets are collected from a variety of domains, such as newswire and online forums.
+The SciERC dataset is collected from 500 AI paper abstracts and defines scientific terms and relations specially for scientific knowledge graph construction.
+We follow previous work and use the same preprocessing procedure and splits for all datasets.
+See Appendix~\ref{app:datasets} for more details.

-\paragraph{Evaluation metrics} We follow the standard evaluation protocol and use F1 scores as the evaluation metric.
-For the named entity recognition task, a predicted entity is considered as a correct prediction if its span boundaries and the predicted entity type are both correct.
-For the relation extraction task, a predicted relation is considered as a correct prediction if the boundaries of two spans are correct and the predicted relation type is correct.
-We also report the strict relation F1 score (denoted by Rel+), where a predicted relation is considered as a correct prediction if the entity types and boundaries of two spans are correct, as well as the predicted relation type is correct.
+\paragraph{Evaluation metrics} We follow the standard evaluation protocol and use micro F1 measure as the evaluation metric.
+For named entity recognition, a predicted entity is considered as a correct prediction if its span boundaries and the predicted entity type are both correct.
+For relation extraction, we adopt two evaluation metrics: (1) \ti{boundaries} evaluation (Rel): a predicted relation is considered as a correct prediction if the boundaries of two spans are correct and the predicted relation type is correct; (2) \ti{strict} evaluation (Rel+): in addition to what is required in the \ti{boundaries} evaluation, predicted entity types also must be correct.
 More discussion of the evaluation settings can be found in \newcite{bekoulis2018adversarial,taille2020sincere}.

-\paragraph{Implementation details} For the entity model, we follow \newcite{wadden2019entity} and set the width embedding size as $d_W = 150$ and use a 2-layer FFNN with $150$ hidden units.
-For our approximation model (Section~\ref{sec:approx}), we batch candidate pairs by adding $4$ markers for each pair to the end of the sentence, until the total number of tokens exceeds $250$.
-We use a context window size of $W=100$ in our default setting using cross-sentence context and we will study the effect of different context sizes in Section~\ref{sec:context}.
-We consider spans up to $L = 8$ words.
-For all the experiments, we report the averaged F1 scores of 5 runs.